straiforos/infrastructure/GITEA_ACTIONS_SETUP.md

 ## Troubleshooting

 - If the workflow fails, check the workflow run logs for error messages.
-- Ensure all required secrets are correctly set up in your Gitea repository.
+- Ensure the `PACKAGE_TOKEN` secret is correctly set up in your Gitea repository.
-- Verify that your `pom.xml` file is correctly configured to use the environment variables for the Maven repository URL.
+- Verify that your `pom.xml` file is correctly configured with the `tvision360.repo.url` property.
-- If you encounter authentication issues during deployment, double-check that `MAVEN_REPO_USERNAME` and `MAVEN_REPO_PASSWORD` are correctly set and that the associated user has the necessary permissions to deploy artifacts.
+- If you encounter authentication issues during deployment, double-check that the `PACKAGE_TOKEN` is correct and that the associated user has the necessary permissions to deploy artifacts.
-- Make sure the `distributionManagement` section in your `pom.xml` matches the repository URL you're trying to deploy to.

 ## Notes

 - The current setup uses a fixed URL for the TVision360 repository.
 If you need to use a different repository, update the `tvision360.repo.url` property in the `pom.xml` file.
-- The workflow includes steps for caching and restoring Maven packages to speed up builds.
-This uses Gitea's release functionality to store the cache.
+- The workflow now includes steps for installing Node.js, which may be required for certain build processes.
+- The deployment step now uses the `ci_settings.xml` file for authentication, which simplifies the Maven command.

 For more information on Gitea Actions, refer to the [Gitea Actions documentation](https://docs.gitea.io/en-us/actions/).